“Hirsutism | Superfluous Hair Growth” is a brief overview.

-Hirsutism may not be a familiar word to most people.
-But talk about excessive facial hair, unwanted hair, superfluous hair growth due to hormones or obesity and you have an audience.
+Most people may not be familiar with the word Hirsutism.
+Let’s talk about excessive facial hair, unwanted hair, superfluous hair growth due to hormones or obesity and you have an audience.

-This is more of a problem for women as facial and chest hair, in particular, are considered to be unnatural, undesirable, and unacceptable.
+This is more of a problem for women.
+Facial and chest hair, in particular, are considered unnatural, undesirable, and unacceptable.

 One “stray” hair may be normal and easy to get rid of even if it tends to grow back.
-It’s a different thing altogether when hair growth is excessive … out of control … and in less than desirable places.
-For most women this is the face (usually upper lip and chin) and chest.
+It’s a different thing altogether when hair growth is excessive.

 A broader definition of hirsutism includes male-pattern hair growth due to an unusual amount of the androgen hormone.
-This hormone is dominant in men though present in women to a lesser degree.
+This hormone is dominant in men although present in women to a lesser degree.

-Hair growth, in this case, is thicker and darker than the more normal downy-like (peach fuzz) hair, which is hardly noticeable … except for people who are bothered by and obsessed with the presence of any hair at all.
+Hair growth, in this case, is thick and dark.
+It’s in contrast to the more normal downy-like (peach fuzz) hair, which is hardly noticeable.

 Superfluous hair growth may occur during pregnancy, menstruation, puberty and menopause.
 These cases are not considered to be hirsutism.
 Things get back to normal once these occurrences have passed.

-There are several methods used to treat unwanted or undesirable hair growth.
-From the point of view of an electrologist and laser hair removal specialist, electrolysis and laser would be suggestions.
+Several methods are used to treat unwanted or undesirable hair growth.
+Two suggestions are electrolysis and laser, especially from the point of view of an electrologist and laser hair removal specialist.

 Do your research and find what works for you.
-It may be a matter of affordability.
+Affordability may be one concern.
 Bear in mind that the long-term benefits will be the most cost effective.

 Some methods are temporary and may not be expensive such as shaving.
 Hair will grow back more quickly but is less stimulating.
 Hair is cut off at whatever point it protrudes above the surface of the skin.

-Other temporary methods may include products of some kind: creams and manual or electronic devices.
+Other temporary methods may include products of some kind such as creams and manual or electronic devices.

 Naturally, the permanent or long-term treatment methods will be more expensive initially.
 Decide what is right for you and get started.

-- No cost, low cost or outrageously expensive
+- Is there no cost, low cost or is it outrageously expensive?

-- Acceptable or unacceptable by you or society
+- Is it acceptable or unacceptable by you or society?

-Enjoy better health, self-image if this is problematic for you, and peace of mind.
+You can enjoy better health, self-image (if this is problematic for you), and peace of mind.
 Be informed.
-You have a decision to make for yourself or help someone through the process.
+Make a decision for yourself or help someone through the process.